SalmaTubail/Data_Science_Project/README.md

    - Incorporating airport capacity information
    - Including holiday and special event indicators

-### Expected Outcomes:
-1. A predictive model that can estimate delay probability based on weather conditions
-2. Insights into which airports are most vulnerable to specific weather conditions
-3. Recommendations for optimizing flight scheduling during adverse weather
-4. Visual analysis of weather impact patterns across the US aviation network

 ## Implementation Timeline
 - **By March 18**: Complete data collection, cleaning, and preliminary EDA